 This year was très tragic with the long, drawn-out extinction of trīewth.
 There is no official line yet on how it died.
 Some sources say that it died peacefully in its sleep.
-Others say that death itself is fake and truth a hoax.
-A government spokesperson said they would henceforth be outsourcing trīewth to the Chinese and a Qatari investment fund.
+Others say that death itself is illusory and truth a hoax.
+A government spokesperson said they would henceforth be outsourcing trīewth to the Chinese and financing it via a Qatari investment fund.
 Despite a long, shaky and sometimes violent reign over reality, in recent years trīewth had been behaving increasingly erratically.
 It was seen drunkenly cavorting with bikini-clad teenage girls at poolside parties.
 It regularly appeared in the tabloid press showing off its “dazzling pearly whites”.
-It was spotted ”scrounging” at a food bank.
-It was observed “sponging off” the state.
-But then it was espied living it up with a Russian oligarch on a yacht.
+It was spotted ”scrounging” at a food bank and accused of “sponging off” the state.
+But it was also espied living it up with Russian oligarchs on yachts and lurking around tropical tax havens.
 One leaked CIA report claimed it had taken up arms with at least eight different warring factions in Syria.

 In the ever-exciting world of fashion, orange really did become the new black.
 It was a curious shade of orange, not found on any known colour chart.
 It looked, however, suspiciously like something one might find in the Rust Belt of America, where passions run high and tempers are predisposed to flare around election time and disused industrial machinery lies exposed to the extreme elements.
-This new orange mixes well with pasty white and ashen white but goes terribly with all shades of yellow and brown.
 Orange was previously a joke colour but now it is deadly serious.
-There will be nightmarish, garish, orange-tinged conflagrations.